Early Childhood Education Course Outcomes

 - To gain practical experience working with young children in order to become an

-effective teacher - To develop techniques for dealing with specific learning situations in an early childhood
+- To develop techniques for dealing with specific learning situations in an early childhood

 setting in order to meet the individual and group needs of the children